-Historically, our ability to fund operations and investing activities has depended on our continued access to credit under our subsidiary's credit facilities.
-While our use of cash has changed over time such that the substantial majority of our cash now comes from cash flows from operating activities, we expect we will continue to borrow under our subsidiary's credit facilities from time to time to fund cash needs.
-The occurrence of an event of default under our subsidiary's credit facilities could result in borrowings from these facilities being unavailable to us and could, in the event of a payment default or acceleration, also trigger events of default under our notes and our subsidiaries' outstanding notes and would have a material adverse effect on us.
+Historically, our ability to fund operations and investing activities has depended on our continued access to credit under our subsidiaries' credit facilities.
+We expect we will continue to borrow under our subsidiaries' credit facilities from time to time to fund cash needs.
+The occurrence of an event of default under our subsidiaries' credit facilities could result in borrowings from these facilities being unavailable to us and could, in the event of a payment default or acceleration, trigger events of default under our notes and our subsidiaries' outstanding notes and would have a material adverse effect on us.
+Approximately \$23 million of indebtedness under our subsidiaries' credit facilities is scheduled to mature during the remainder of 2005.
+We expect to fund payment of such indebtedness through borrowings under our subsidiaries' revolving credit facilities.